VictorMalodPortfolio/.github/profile/README.md

 - I'm a **very** collaborative teammate, I work with people every day with passion and smile on my face, _especially when we are firefighting in production_.
 I'm highly communicative (verbally and in writing), if there is a tension, I'm going to talk to you about it, even if you would rather avoid it :feelsgood:.
 - Working with other people is **essential** for me.
 Sitting alone in a corner would slowly kill me.
 Developping software alone is **slow**, **lacks** of knowledge **sharing**, **not challenging**, and frankly... **sad**.
 - I am a proactive engineer, I will raise concerns, share ideas, and will assume any responsability you want me to take.
-I've led teams accross the world (mostly Ukraine, Portugal, and some from the United-States), and we always managed to deliver applications that built trust and credibility :fire:.
+I've led teams accross the world (mostly Ukraine, Portugal, India and some from the United-States), and we always managed to deliver applications that built trust and credibility :fire:.
 - I'm **not** an **over**-engineer.
 I know time is a **very valuable** resource, and I will always evaluate the tradeoffs and think before building or validating any part of a software.
 I am never going to spend multiple days on insignificant task, just for the fun of it.
 I am not a cat chasing butterflies.
 - I pay attention to detail.
 You'll probably wonder how I spotted something in your PR that you missed.
 - I love input from others, I dislike building something alone: I know I could be missing something obvious to someone else.
 (Now we have AI, sure, but AI is so bad when it doesn't have the whole context of a project :rage4:)